Turkey

 Dressing Procedure

 1. Get your dressing all made up in accordance with your chosen recipe, just as for stuffing.
-You can do this while the turkey is roasting.
+I recommend doing this in advance, so you can use some of it to stuff the front cavity of the Turkey - and, because you'll probably have plenty of other stuff to do while the Turkey is roasting.

 2. Butter a 4-quart baking dish to get it ready.